Perfume (Britney Spears song): Music video

 The accompanying music video for "Perfume" was directed by Joseph Kahn, who previously directed Spears' music videos for "Stronger" (2000), "Toxic" (2004), and "Womanizer" (2008).
 Spears stated that she was "so stoked" to be working with him again, and that they had "a lot of success together & there is nobody I trust more with this super personal song".
 It was filmed on November 19–21, 2013, in the California desert, with production later being moved to Lancaster, California where scenes were shot at an old gas station.
 After production wrapped on the first day, Spears said, "So far SOOO good".
 Kahn said he was "blown away" by her performance.
 Spears herself also commented that she "had to dig deep and really play with some acting chops for this one".
 Four teasers were released until the official version of the video was uploaded to Vevo on December 10, 2013.

-The scene of the video where Spears puts on a some of her Fantasy brand perfume was criticized by a reviewer.
+The scene of the video where Spears puts on some of her Fantasy brand perfume was criticized by a reviewer.

 In the music video for "Perfume", Spears stars as the "other woman" of her lover.
 It begins with several scenes of Spears and her lover (played by Alexander Kjellevik) out of a motel and then on its roof drinking beer, inside a van, walking on the street, bathing in a pool, resting on a bed in her bra and panties and some hugs in the desert sunset.
 Spears gives him a crooked nail ring, symbolizing the simple love between them.
 After the first part, Spears is wearing lingerie inside a bathroom, putting on her Fantasy perfume and looking at the mirror, when an iPhone 5S sounds and displays Cindy's name.
 Spears then watches from a truck as her lover joins Cindy on a gas station in the desert.
 As Spears flees to a motel room to lament alone, her lover repeats the same activities with Cindy that he did with her – walking on the street, swimming in the pool, and drinking on the roof of a motel.
 At the end, her lover gives Cindy the crooked nail ring Spears once gave him, while she is still alone lamenting in the motel room and the video ends with the title "Perfume" on the screen.

 Rachel McRady from Us Weekly noted that the video "is a bit more stripped down than Brit's fantastical iconic videos like "Oops!
 I Did It Again" and her new dance hit "Work B**ch."."
 Billboards Chris Payne praised the director for staying true to the lyrical content, weaving a tale of jealousy and an ill-fated engagement ring along with the "contemplative" song.
 He finished the review saying "It's a video that captures the highs of a passionate relationship, but also plenty of the lows, which define it in the end.".
 Writing for MTV, Jocelyn Vena said that the video is probably one of Spears's most theatrical video in years.